AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-aemg-first-time.md

 ---
 # Download and install AEM Guides for the first time {#id213BCL00KEV}

-Perform the following steps to download and install AEM Guides for the first time on a computer:
+Perform the following steps to download and install AEM Guides for the first time:

 >[!IMPORTANT]
 >